-close of the Transaction, VTransco will be the sole owner of the Highgate Transmission Facility.
+On August 10, VTransco requested FERC authorization for its acquisition of the ownership shares of the Burlington and Stowe Electric Departments in the Highgate Transmission Facility.
+VTransco stated that, after the close of the Transaction, VTransco will be the sole owner of the Highgate Transmission Facility.
 Comments on this application were due on or before August 31; none were filed.
 Avangrid submitted a doc-less intervention.
-This matter is pending before the FERC.
+On October 5, VTransco submitted an informational filing notifying the FERC of certain Vermont Public Utilities Commission ("VT PUC") approvals.